cca-io/rescript-react-intl-extractor/README.md

 # rescript-react-intl-extractor

-Extracts messages for localization from [ReScript] or [Reason] source files.
+Extracts messages for localization from [ReScript] source files.
+Also supports the legacy [Reason] syntax.

-This assumes that you are using the [rescript-react-intl] 2.x bindings for [react-intl].
+This assumes that you are using the [rescript-react-intl] bindings for [react-intl].

 [![NPM](https://nodei.co/npm/rescript-react-intl-extractor-bin.png?compact=true)](https://nodei.co/npm/rescript-react-intl-extractor-bin/)
 ![Build Status](https://github.com/cca-io/rescript-react-intl-extractor/workflows/CI/badge.svg)